kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. 51Cr-labelled EDTA

 #### Answer: D. Creatinine - *FALSE* = B. Inulin - TRUE
+- The glomerular filtration rate (GFR) is generally considered the best measure of renal function
+	- despite the fact that the kidney performs an array of duties, including
+		1. salt and water balance
+		2. erythropoiesis
+		3. bone metabolism
+		4. electrolyte homeostasis
+		5. blood pressure control
-- The glomerular filtration rate (GFR) is generally considered the best measure of renal function despite the fact that the kidney performs an array of duties, including salt and water balance, erythropoiesis, bone metabolism, electrolyte homeostasis and blood pressure control.
-GFR is traditionally measured as the renal clearance of a particular substance from plasma and is expressed as the volume of plasma that can be completely cleared of that substance in a unit of time.
-The ideal marker for GFR determinations would appear endogenously in the plasma at a constant rate, be freely filtered at the glomerulus, be neither reabsorbed nor secreted by the renal tubule and undergo no extrarenal elimination.
+- GFR is traditionally measured as the renal clearance of a particular substance from plasma and is expressed as the volume of plasma that can be completely cleared of that substance in a unit of time
+- Ideal marker for GFR determinations would
+	- appear endogenously in the plasma at a constant rate
+	- be freely filtered at the glomerulus
+	- be neither reabsorbed nor secreted by the renal tubule
+	- undergo no extrarenal elimination

+##### Calculation of GFR
-- GFR is calculated as follows:
+- GFR is calculated as
 	- Ux = concentration of x in a timed urine collection (mg/ml)
 	- V = volume of urine per unit time (ml/min)
 	- Px = concentration of x in plasma (mg/ml)
 	- UxV = rate of urinary excretion of x = excreted load (mg/min)
-	- Cx = UxV/Px = the (plasma) clearance of x (ml/min)
+	- Cx = (Ux * V)/Px = the (plasma) clearance of x (ml/min)

 - Cx is the volume of plasma containing x that would have to be completely cleared of x per unit time to supply an amount of x for urinary excretion at the measured rate.
 Clearance does not necessarily mean that an actual volume of plasma is, in fact, completely cleared of x.
 Rather, it refers to a ‘virtual volume’ of plasma that would provide the measured amount of x.
 - A substance that is freely filtered and undergoes neither reabsorption nor secretion will have a clearance equal to the GFR.
 The clearance of inulin, a carbohydrate polymer of fructose, measured during a constant infusion, is the standard for measurement of GFR.
 A clearance greater than that of inulin indicates that a substance also undergoes tubular secretion; a clearance less than that of inulin implies tubular reabsorption.